Calculate your risk of catching COVID indoors or out with this handy new chart

 We did this by carefully studying empirical data on how many people became infected in superspreader events where key parameters, such as the room size, room occupancy, and ventilation levels, were well-documented and by representing how transmission happens with a mathematical model.

-The new chart, adapted from our paper and shown below, gives a percentage likelihood of becoming infected in different situations (you can make it bigger by clicking on it).
+The new chart, adapted from our paper, and shown below, gives a percentage likelihood of becoming infected in different situations (you can make it bigger by clicking on it).

 A surefire way to catch COVID is to do a combination of things that get you into the dark red cells in the table.
 For example:

-- Gather together with lots of people in an enclosed space with poor air quality, such as an under-ventilated gym, nightclub or school classroom
+- Gather together with lots of people in an enclosed space with poor air quality, such as an underventilated gym, nightclub, or school classroom

-- Do something strenuous or rowdy such as exercising, singing or shouting
+- Do something strenuous or rowdy such as exercising, singing, or shouting

 - Leave off your masks

-- Stay there for a long time.
+- Stay there for a long time

 To avoid catching COVID, try keeping in the green or amber spaces in the table.
 For example:

-- If you must meet other people, do so outdoors or in a space that’s well-ventilated or meet in a space where the ventilation is good and air quality is known
+- If you must meet other people, do so outdoors or in a space that’s well-ventilated, or meet in a space where the ventilation is good and air quality is known

 - Keep the number of people to a minimum